-Brand new in the green start? series made from 98% post consumer recycled materials and printed with eco friendly inks, this extension brings earth-friendly messages and all natural materials to the joy of creating beautiful mini jigsaw puzzles.
-Packaged in reusable totebox, each of these 16-piece...
+Brand new in the green start? series made from 98% post consumer recycled materials and printed with eco friendly inks, this extension brings earth-friendly messages and all natural materials to the joy of creating beautiful floor puzzles.
+Packaged in reusable totebox, each of these 35-piece floor...
 More Info

 At first a seemingly simple workbook to encourage children (or anyone!) to practice handwriting, Pick Up Your Pen is actually an invitation to envision handwriting as an art form.
 As less and less time is spent on handwriting in school, this book is a creative — and appealing — way to get kids...
 More Info

 More Brothers Grimm than Disney, My Beastly Book of Twisted Tales is filled with over 150 doodle and scribble activities to give budding young artists hours of fun.
 Like the other, bestselling titles in the My Beastly Book series, My Beastly Book of Twisted Tales aims to push kids’ latent...
 More Info

 Weaves the tales of two girls, Flower, who is traveling north with her family on the Underground Railroad, and Felicia, who, 150 years later, is one of the few black students at her school and is bullied because of her race.